 Install a door that is secure and has a small window or peephole.
 Add a simple deadbolt or keypad lock and doorbell.

 Plus, try to make the space immediately outside the door welcoming and easy to maintain.
-Simple options include using concrete patio slabs or small wooden porch.
+Simple options include using concrete patio slabs or a small wooden porch.

 If the in-law apartment is in the basement, make sure the stairway is well lit and there’s a handrail at least on one side.
 Always check your local building code to ensure the entrance meets safety standards.